Troll-Observing-Network/integrated-cloud-observatory/website/posts/who-are-we/index.md

 :::: {.columns}
 ::: {.column width="60%"}
 ## Dr. Michael (Mike) Town
-**Climate Scientist**
+**Atmospheric Scientist and Glaciologist**
-Vice President and Researcher at [Earth and Space Research](https://www.esr.org/)
+Vice President and Research Scientist at [Earth and Space Research](https://www.esr.org/)

-Like Steve, Mike dreamed of adventurous fieldwork from an early age and fulfilled this dream in graduate school, wintering at the South Pole alongside Steve in 2001.
-His current research focuses on the surface energy budget over polar snow.
+Mike currently studies the evolving interaction between the atmosphere and near-surface snow in polar regions.

+Mike (and ESR) is very excited to be part of the TONe-ICO project.
+His roles in the field include, but are not limited to:
+1. designing and implementing the surface science observations supporting the TONe-ICO project
+2. putting wires through holes
+3. moving things from here to there and back again

 :::
 ::: {.column width="40%"}
 ![Mike](mike.jpg){width=100%}